codnrawbwj/CSCE-4201-Exercise/README.md

 # CSCE-4201-Exercise

-The exercise is following the YouTube Video: https://www.youtube.com/watch?v=7_97SlAigPs&list=PL-xmlFOn6TULrmwkXjRCDAas0ixd_NtyK&index=53&t=66s and the Youtuber's GitHub code: https://github.com/kairess/cat_hipsterizer
+The project is a clone project of the YouTube Video: https://www.youtube.com/watch?v=7_97SlAigPs&list=PL-xmlFOn6TULrmwkXjRCDAas0ixd_NtyK&index=53&t=66s and the Youtuber's GitHub code: https://github.com/kairess/cat_hipsterizer

 The dataset is from Kaggle: https://www.kaggle.com/crawford/cat-dataset